anthony-aylward/jsontab/README.md

 # jsontab
-Agnostically load JSON or tabular data in R
+Agnostically load JSON or tabular data in R or python3